By the Punch Up Collective

 March 20, 1995: Wayne Johnson, a Black man, died after being pepper sprayed and chased by police to the Rideau River.
 He fell in and drowned.
 According to reports, police failed to assist him.
 Police were unable to find Johnson’s body.
 It was found five days later by friends of Johnson, just three metres from where he was last seen.(4)

-July 1995: Terry Norris, an Indigenous man, was pepper sprayed by police during an altercation at a gas station.
+July 1995: Terry Norris was pepper sprayed by police during an altercation at a gas station.
 He died shortly thereafter.(5)